 Norma Merrick Sklarek (1926 – 2012)

-Norma Merrick Sklarek’s life as an architect was filled with firsts, with discrimination faced as both a woman and an African-American.
-She was the first Black woman to be licenced as an architect in both New York and California as well as the first to become a member of the American Institute of Architects (later being elected a fellow).
+Norma Merrick Sklarek broke multiple barriers as both a woman and an African-American architect.
+She was the first Black woman licensed in New York and California and the first to become a member—and later a Fellow—of the American Institute of Architects (AIA).

 “In architecture, I had absolutely no role model.
 I'm happy today to be a role model for others that follow.”